Third-Party Inspection of Induction Motor

 Witnessing – Testing or inspection that places a hold on the production schedule and that the test or inspection will not be carried out until the customer is present.
 Requires a successful pretest of the motor in most cases.

 Being a leading Third-Party Inspection Agency in India – we assured that during the inspection of the Induction motor our expert Inspection Team – prepare the prior Inspection Checklist – Considering the Inspection requirement Inputs received from the Client.
-Develop the Final QAP submit to the Client prior to Inspection.
-So that Client and Supplier have a common understating of the outcome of Third-Party Inspection of Induction Motor.
-Accordingly, we provide the Third-Party Inspection Services – So that by delivery of Third-Party Inspection services our Clients feel satisfied with the outcome of the Inspection Results.
+Develop the Final QAP and submit it to the Client prior to Inspection.
+So that the Client and Supplier have a common understating of the outcome of the Third-Party Inspection of the Induction Motor.
+Accordingly, we provide Third-Party Inspection Services – So that by delivery of Third-Party Inspection services, our Clients feel satisfied with the outcome of the Inspection Results.